bmeurant/utilities/docs/software-design-and-architecture/programing-paradigms.md

     This is a paradigm where programs express **facts** and **rules**, and a built-in "inference engine" deduces new information from them.
 The programmer describes the knowledge, and the system finds the solutions.
     * **Example:** Prolog is a popular language for this paradigm.
 A program can state "John is a parent of Marie" and define a rule for "grandfather," and the system can then deduce who Marie's grandfather is.

-4.  **Event-Driven Programming:**
-    In this paradigm, the flow of the program is determined by **events**, such as a user clicking a mouse button, a keypress, or a message from another program.
-The program waits for an event to occur and then reacts to it.
+4. **Event-Driven Programming:** In this paradigm,   the flow of the program is determined by **events**, such as a user clicking a mouse button or a keypress.
+The program waits for an event and then reacts by executing a specific function (an **event handler**).
+It's a "wait and see" approach.
-    * **Example:** Graphical user interfaces (GUIs) are a classic example.
-When a user clicks a button, a specific function (an "event handler") is executed.
+    * **Example:** A graphical user interface (GUI) where a button click triggers a function to save a file.

+5. **Reactive Programming:** This is a more sophisticated paradigm built on the idea of **data streams** and the propagation of change.
+It's about building systems that automatically update when data changes.
+While it relies on events, it treats them as continuous streams of data that can be filtered, transformed, and combined.
+    * **Example:** A spreadsheet where changing the value of one cell automatically updates the values of all other cells that depend on it.

+    **Key Differences between event-driven and reactive:** Event-driven programming is about reacting to individual, discrete events.
+Reactive programming takes this a step further by treating sequences of events as continuous data streams, focusing on how changes automatically propagate through the system.
+All reactive systems are event-driven, but not all event-driven systems are reactive.

 ---